 Once all monies have been paid for any outstanding bills/invoices/receipts, etc. then the disbanding troop's bank account must be closed and a check sent to Girl Scouts of Southeastern Michigan. with the balance made out to "Girl Scouts of Southeastern Michigan."
 The check should be mailed to the Detroit Service Center, attention Finance Dept. Please contact GSSEM's Finance Department to obtain a letter that gives permission to close the troop bank account.

-Even if there are no funds remaining, you must still submit the following to GSSEM's Finance Department:
+Disbanding troops must submit the following to the GSSEM Finance Department:

 Send this information along with any remaining troop funds to: